Toggle: English / Spanish

 Practice and relaxation can help you deal with the problem.
 There are helpful techniques you can try.

 This technique involves sexually stimulating the man until he feels like he is about to reach orgasm.
 Stop the stimulation for about 30 seconds and then start it again.
 Repeat this pattern until the man wants to ejaculate.
 The last time, continue stimulation until the man reaches orgasm.

 The "squeeze" method:

-You can apply a local anesthetic cream to the penis to reduce stimulation.
+You can apply a local anesthetic cream or spray to the penis to reduce stimulation.
 Decreased feeling in the penis may delay ejaculation.
-Condom use may also have this effect for some men.
+Condom use also may have this effect for some men.

 Evaluation by a sex therapist, psychologist, or psychiatrist may help some couples.